-Listening to your views and experiences of urgent care in North Lincolnshire
+Listening to your views on urgent treatment

 Throughout January 2019, we asked for people’s opinions and their preferences about how they access urgent care.
-Urgent care is the range of health services available to people who need urgent advice, diagnosis and treatment quickly for needs that are not considered life threatening.
+Urgent care is the range of health services available to people who need urgent advice, diagnosis and treatment for needs that are not considered life threatening.
 They are separate from Accident and Emergency (A&E) services which provide emergency care.

 This is an additional, GP-led service for those that have a genuine emergency need.
 The two co-located services will mean that anyone attending the hospital without an emergency need will be seen by the UTC which will act as a ‘new front door’ to the hospital.
 The patient’s own GP practice should still be their first point of contact for non-emergency needs.